Lisa Rogers: Television

-Rogers started her television career behind the scenes working as a researcher on shows including Johnny Vaughan's The Fall Guy, The Girlie Show, Absolutely Animals and Light Lunch with fellow researcher Dermot O'Leary.
+Rogers started her television career as a researcher on shows including Johnny Vaughan's The Fall Guy, The Girlie Show, Absolutely Animals and Light Lunch with fellow researcher Dermot O'Leary.

 While Rogers was working as an assistant producer and not wishing to miss the World Cup, a friend suggested she audition for the football show Under the Moon on Channel 4.
 She first starred on Channel 4's The Big Breakfast in June 2000, when she hosted the "Find Me a Weather Presenter" segment.
 This resulted in an irregular role, which led to later co-presenting, before the show ended in March 2002.
 She was also the presenter of the reality television show The Block.
 She played the character Tanya in the 2000 TV mini series Lock, Stock..., a spin-off from the film Lock, Stock and Two Smoking Barrels.

 From 2002 to 2008, Rogers co-presented the Channel 4 engineering game show Scrapheap Challenge alongside Robert Llewellyn.
 To date, Rogers is the show's second-longest standing presenter, after Llewellyn.
 The duo also presented the spin-off series The Scrappy Races from 2003 to 2005.
 In 2003, Rogers also presented the ITV documentary series Mistresses, and appeared as a regular panellist on Loose Women.

 As of 2008, Rogers has most recently been seen as the presenter of Sunshine for Channel 4, which previewed the new Danny Boyle film of the same name, and as a regular presenter of Sky One's motoring programme Vroom Vroom.

 In August 2008, Rogers presented a documentary that ended up becoming a polemic about genital plastic surgery, The Perfect Vagina.
 In 2009, she reunited with Llewellyn for an episode of his web-based interview series Carpool.

 Personal life

 Rogers' family originates from Trellech near Monmouth.

 In the summer of 2000, she started a relationship with actor Ralf Little.
-In 2003, she entered into a two-year relationship with former Stereophonics drummer Stuart Cable; Stuart was married at the time.
+Starting in 2003, she was in a two-year relationship with former Stereophonics drummer Stuart Cable; Cable was married at the time.
 They were seeing each other at the time he was sacked from the group.
-She currently lives in Monmouthshire with her two daughters, Florence and Mimi.
+She currently lives in Monmouthshire with her two daughters.